-So yeah, this would be my first mathNEWS article.
-Rumour has it that by signing up to write/type/lick the floors clean for mathNEWS, I've actually sold my soul to the editors.
-Oh well.
+So yeah, this would be my first mathNEWS article Rumour has it that by signing up to write/type/lick the floors clean for mathNEWS, I've actually sold my soul to the editors.
+On well. "when Saturn is in Aries (or something like that).
 At least I get worldwide fame and pizza.
 Well, at least Math Faculty-wide fame.
-And the pizza strangely hasn't shown up vet.
+And the pizza strangely hasn't shown up yet.
 But in any case I get to share my vast knowledge with you, the mathNEWS readers.
 Or something like that.
 Of course I'm only in my 1B term, which makes me younger, less educated and arguably stupider than most of said readership.
 But I have magically discovered a set of mathematical techniques and proofs that, while obvious, haven't made it into any textbook I've seen.
 So here goes nothing.